1. Home

 Pharmacy school spends little time on entrepreneurship within the pharmacy industry, yet the practice of pharmacy continues to evolve and the need for ingenuity and a vision for the future are high.
 Given the emphasis on pharmaceutical science and health science, many students who enter pharmacy school tend to be analytical, detail-oriented, yet risk averse.
 Safety, namely drug safety, is one of the core principles of being a pharmacist, so the thought of taking a career risk by pursuing a non-traditional path is difficult for many pharmacists to consider or overcome.

 On the other side fear and risk can be success and innovation.
 An injection of new and progressive thoughts into the pharmacy space can lead the profession forward.
-There have been many successful entrepreneurs that have founded companies, devices, products, consulting companies, and media ventures through their expertise and experience in various arenas of pharmacy practice.
+Many successful entrepreneurs have founded companies, devices, products, consulting companies, and media ventures through their expertise and experience in various arenas of pharmacy practice.
 The opportunities are often only limited by your imagination.
 Some entrepreneurial ideas include:

 • Optimizing home prescription delivery services